 C-h-o-r-e-s.
 Adults loathe them, so why do you expect kids to love them?
-Well, not unless they are toddlers because they enjoy sweeping the floor and wiping tables.
+Well, not unless they are toddlers because they enjoy anything they can do to help Mum and Dad.

 Giving children responsibilities earlier will not only instill self-help skills but will also make them responsible and accountable.
 Being able to contribute to the family household will help with their self-esteem, knowing they are worthy and their contribution is essential to the family household.

 "But my kids won't even help me at all!"
 I often hear this from parents.

 Guess what?
 You really have to start them young.
 Chores are part of our everyday life, and you can't just ignore it.
 So why not include your children with daily life activities such as cooking or cleaning?

 Toddlers can empty the dishes in the dishwasher, they can set the table for themselves or for the family, they can put their own dirty dishes in the sink, they can wipe their spill on the table, they can sweep up a messy floor and so on.
 While a preschool or school age children can do so many things such as putting the rubbish in the wheelie bin, making their own lunch, making their own bed, and hang laundry.

 This is part of the parent's lives but do we get rewarded for washing the dishes?
 Do we get praise for vacuuming?
 Certainly not!
 So, why would it be different for our kids?